tptirrell/tptirrell.github.io/_posts/2016-6-23-BillboardCharts.md

 Before we can get to that though, I had to clean some of the data to a usable form -- namely turning the date into pd.datetime standard and turning the weeks in which the song was not on the chart into np.nan so these data can be understood.

-Turns out, a scoring system
-is used where a song is given a set number of points based on its rank for each week that it is on the chart.
+Turns out, Billboard used a scoring system where a song is given a set number of points based on its rank for each week that it is on the chart.
 100 points is given to the top song of the week and
 1 point to the 100th song.
 Knowing this, I found the top 25 songs of the year by adding a new columns to the data frame (number of weeks on chart) and calculating each song's score.